Most People Have No Idea This Unique Tunnel In Washington Exists

-The Snoqualmie Tunnel is a unique part of the John Wayne Pioneer Trail in Iron Horse State Park.
-This old, abandoned railroad tunnel underneath Snoqualmie Pass now serves as a dark, 2.3-mile hiking and biking path that looks like it came straight out of a horror movie.
+The Snoqualmie Tunnel is an unusual part of the John Wayne Pioneer Trail in Iron Horse State Park.
+This old, abandoned unique tunnel in Washington underneath Snoqualmie Pass now serves as a dark, 2.3-mile hiking and biking path that looks like it came straight out of a horror movie.

 Have you been through this unique tunnel before?
-Or would you like to check it out this summer?
+Or would you like to check it out sometime?